 - Hepatitis B Immune Globulin (HBIG) may be recommended for someone who is exposed to another person who has HBV. (babies born to mothers who have hepatitis B or sex partners of people who have hepatitis B)

 Testing & Diagnosis

-If you think you have been exposed to HBV, contact your healthcare provider to get a hepatitis B blood test.
+If you think you have been exposed to hepatitis B, contact your healthcare provider to get a hepatitis B blood test.